 Our sense of our own identity can shift considerably from one relation to the other.
 Much of this depends on the roles and group-memberships that are part of the relationship: we not only behave differently but we also feel different in the role of father or of son, of mother or daughter; in the role of teacher or of student; when we are with people of the same gender or the opposite; with colleagues or with family; with someone who is generous and encouraging, or with someone who is conduce and disparaging; and so on and on.

 As said, we have not only relationships with other people but also with work, with things, with nature, with the world as a whole, with the Divine, and, yes, even with ourselves.
 We will come back to relationships later [INTERNAL REF], after we have developed some more insight in other aspects of the individual.

-3. There is an old and no doubt politically incorrect, but still rather cute and highly recommended movie "The Gods Must Be Crazy" (Part 1).
-It is about the amazing effect on a small community of Pigmies in South Africa, when an empty coca-cola bottle is dropped casually in their midst from a small overflying aeroplane.
+2. There is an old and politically incorrect, but still rather cute and highly recommended movie "The Gods Must Be Crazy"".
+Part 1 is about the amazing effect on a small (imaginary) community of Pigmies in South Africa, when an empty coca-cola bottle is dropped casually in their midst from a small overflying aeroplane.